unicode-org/message-format-wg/spec/formatting.md

 > [!NOTE]
 >
-> Function handlers can also be written that depend on external mutable state
+> Function handlers can be written that depend on external mutable state
 > (for example, the current date and time).
 > Lazy evaluation might involve evaluating the same _expression_ multiple times
 > (call-by-name) or evaluating every expression at most once (call-by-need).
-> In the presence of custom function handlers that either depend on or modify
-> mutable state external to the message formatter, this implementation
-> choice affects the result of formatting a message.
-> If all function handlers return a result that depends only on their _operand_
-> and _options_, then the choice of evaluation strategy has no effect
+> This justifies the requirement to ensure that every _expression_ is
+> evaluated at most once: different invocations of the same function handler
+> might return different results (functions are not pure).
+> This means that lazy implementations cannot use
-> on the result of formatting a message.
+> a call-by-name evaluation strategy.

 ## Formatting Context